Some of our favorite stoners are TV moms. What better time to honor them than on Mother’s Day weekend?

 Still, weed moms have become increasingly popular over the years, from characters that used to be controversial, to plain cool in today’s climate.

-To celebrate Mother’s Day, here are 5 of our favorite TV weed moms.
+To celebrate Mother’s Day, here are 5 TV weed moms we love.

 Nancy Botwin, “Weeds”